PurvaSJadhav/Library-Management-System/README.md

 7. In phpmyadmin page, create a new database from the left panel and name it as 'library_management_db'
 8. Click on import and import the sql file of name 'library_management_db' from project folder and click import.
 9. Open a new tab and type 'localhost/library_management' in the url of your browser
-10. check README.txt for admin credentials.
+10. Check README.txt for admin credentials.
 Hurray!
 That's it!
 Enjoy browsing!

 ---

 ## 📌 Future Enhancements

-📅 Due date and overdue book notification
+ - 📅 Due date and overdue book notification
-📈 Analytics for book popularity
+ - 📈 Analytics for book popularity
-📨 Email notifications for reminders
+ - 📨 Email notifications for reminders
-🔐 Password reset functionality
+ - 🔐 Password reset functionality

 🙋‍♀️ Author Purva Jadhav